-Runners Education: Weather Considerations and Marathon Training
+Runners Education: Weather Conditions and Winter Running

 This is another installation in a series of runners education articles written by UW Health Sports Medicine staff.

 Living in Wisconsin provides runners with many challenges for winter training.
 This is particularly true for runners training for long-distance events.
 The cold, wind, snow and ice make for a dynamic environment, and runners must be prepared in order to make their runs successful and safe.

 Cold-weather training requires a delicate balancing act of anticipating running conditions, selecting appropriate cold weather running attire, and monitoring yourself and your fellow runners for one of several potential injuries related to cold weather.

 Any temperature between 60 and 32 degrees can lead to non-freezing, cold weather injuries such as chilblains and hypothermia, especially in wet conditions.